ramat84/vim/vim.md

 # LoVIM .
 IT!
 ![RC](vim/mcvim.png)

-Note: In this lecture we'll take a technical dive into VIM and learn how to work with it
+Note: In this lecture we'll take a technical dive into vim and learn how to work with it<BR>VIM Noob

 ---